haecker-felix/hebbot/README.md

 - 📷️: Add image.
 The image will then be automatically added to the corresponding news message, and inserted in the rendered markdown.
 - 🛰️: Add message to the third-party section

-Those emojis are just an example, you can configure them as you want in the `config.json` file.
+Those emojis are just an example, you can configure them as you want in the `config.toml` file.

 #### "Admin" room
 In this closed room administrative commands can be executed.